Anthony Angély

 Anthony Fabrice Angély (born 21 March 1990) is a professional footballer who plays as a forward for Régional 1 club ES Buxerolles.
 Born in metropolitan France, he is a former Martinique international.

 Club career

-Born in Paris, Angély played for Martiniquais sides Essor-Préchotain and Club Colonial for five and three years respectively.
-He was top scorer of the Martinique Championnat National in his final season with Club Colonial, but lost in the Coupe de la Martinique final, despite scoring.
+Born in Paris, Angély played for Martiniquais sides Essor-Préchotain and Club Colonial for five and three years, respectively.
+He was the top scorer of the Martinique Championnat National in his final season with Club Colonial, but lost in the Coupe de la Martinique final, despite scoring.
 In 2016, Angély moved back to France to join Royan Vaux Atlantique FC.
 He would go on to play for Poitiers, Châteaubriant, Chauvigny, Châtellerault, and ES Buxerolles.

 International career

 Angély made his international debut for Martinique in a 2–1 loss to Guadeloupe on 3 March 2012.
 He scored his first goal in a 3–1 win over French Guiana.